richkk34/Machine-Learning-Heart-Disease-Prediction/README.md

 ## 📂 Dataset Information

 The dataset used is a version of the **UCI Heart Disease dataset**, which includes patient-level attributes like:
-- Age, sex, chest pain type
-- Cholesterol and blood pressure
+- Cholesterol Levels, BMI, Smoking Status
-- Fasting blood sugar and ECG results
-- Heart rate and exercise-induced angina
+- Mental Health, Physical Health
+- Sex, Age, Income

 > Note: The dataset was pre-loaded into the notebook.
 You can find the original version [here](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).